 Students carry out a major program of original research and perform a thesis defense.
 Students are required to complete a total of 1.5 Full Course Equivalents (FCE), though a reduction in the number of required courses may be granted for students who have previously undertaken graduate studies in the appropriate field.
 Doctoral candidates are guaranteed funding for four years and must complete all requirements for the degree within six years from first enrolment.
 In exceptional circumstances, a candidate who has failed to complete degree requirements within this period may be considered for up to two one-year extensions with approval of the Graduate Affairs Committee and the School of Graduate Studies.

 In the All-Course Master’s Program, students are required to complete a total of 5.0 FCE; interested students are advised to contact the Graduate Chair for more information about this program.
 The majority of students, however, pursue the Doctoral-Stream (also known as Research-Based) Master’s, which involves a one-year research project that culminates in a research report (shorter than a formal thesis) and presentation.
 Students must complete a total of 3.5 FCE.
-Students are required by the University to complete all degree requirements within five years, but students are strongly encouraged to complete the program within one year as guaranteed funding within the Department will not extend beyond that point.
+Students are required by the University to complete all degree requirements within three years, but students are strongly encouraged to complete the program within one year as guaranteed funding within the Department will not extend beyond that point.

 Students perform a two-year focused research project and write and defend a formal thesis.
 Students are required to complete a total of 4.0 FCE.
 Degree requirements must be completed within three years.
 Please note: admission to the M.A.Sc. currently requires full financial support for the second year of study to be provided by the faculty supervisor.
 Therefore, it is imperative that prospective M.A.Sc. students contact potential supervisors to discuss possible projects well before applying.